Frequently Asked Questions

 If you have lost your passport and you need to travel very urgently, you may apply for a temporary emergency passport.

 A temporary passport issued by an embassy/consulate has limited validity and is non-machine readable.
 It is issued in an A4-size format, and is only valid for a single trip.
-Under certain circumstances the passport may be issued for a round trip.
 Your e-ticket or booking reference must be presented when you apply for the emergency passport.

 How do I apply for name and coordination number?